Surgical Procedures: Colectomy

 You should call your provider if you have:

-• Signs of infection, which include redness, bleeding, odor or drainage at the incision.
+• Signs of infection, like redness, bleeding, odor or drainage at the incision.

 • Nausea.